raphaelbgr/SocketServer/README.md

 A repository for the swing socket chat server.

+-> (DONE) Build the broadcaster thread.

-The current bug is sinchronization between client and server responses.
+-> (FIXED) The current bug is sinchronization between client and server responses.